 Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety.
+ALG's allow for a margin of safety.

-Nephelometric Turbidity Unit (NTU)- nephelometric turbidity unit is a measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person.
+Nephelometric Turbidity Unit (NTU) - nephelometric turbidity unit is a measure of the clarity of water.
+Turbidity in excess of five NTU's is just noticeable to the average person.

-Treatment Technique (TT) - (mandatory language) A treatment technique is a required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT) - (mandatory language) - A treatment technique is a required process intended to reduce the level of a contaminant in drinking water.